Best faja after tummy tuck and lipo

 • What is a Stage 1 Faja?

-• Wait – the Faja I Woke up in After Surgery is a Different Size than my Pre-Op Faja!
+• Wait—the Faja I Woke up in After Surgery is a Different Size than my Pre-Op Faja!

 • Why Does my Stage 1 Faja Feel Loose?

-• Some patients also notice their fajas fit well in one area, say, their waist, but are larger around their arms or legs.
-This is because the fajas are not designed to each person’s unique height and body proportions.
+• Some patients also notice their fajas fit perfectly in one area, say, their waist, but are larger around their arms or legs.
+This is because the fajas are not designed for each person’s unique height and body proportions.
 The faja’s purpose is to work on the areas of your body affected by surgery.
 A Stage 1 faja that fits slightly loose will not affect the success of your surgery results at all.

 • Can I Wear Undergarments Underneath my Stage 1 Faja?

 You must refrain from wearing any undergarments beneath your Stage 1 faja.
 After liposuction, your skin is very sensitive and thin.
-Any added fabric could create ripples are marks in your skin as it is healing.
+Any added fabric could create ripples or marks in your skin as it is healing.

 • How Often Should I Wash my Stage 1 Faja, Lipo Foams and Abdominal Board?